sarayu1310/EchoConnect_messaging_prototype/README.md

 ## 🚀 Deployment Instructions

-To deploy this AI-powered WhatsApp clone, follow these steps:
+To deploy this EchoConnect App, follow these steps:

 1. *Install Dependencies*
    Run `npm install` to install all required dependencies.